REPORTED SPEECH

 I need a new direction in life, she thought. (direct report of someone’s thoughts)

-She thought that she needed a new direction in life. (indirect report of someone’s thoughts)
+she needed a new direction in life. (indirect report of someone’s

 reporting clause